Ingredient Comparison

 Buckwheat Flour

-Use Brown Rice Flour when you need it for cookies, flatbreads, gluten-free baking.
-Use Buckwheat Flour when you need it for breads, crackers, flatbreads.
+Brown Rice Flour is listed for cookies, flatbreads, gluten-free baking and muffins.
+Buckwheat Flour is listed for breads, crackers, flatbreads and muffins.

 Flour ground from whole grain brown rice.
 Gluten-free with a slightly nutty flavor.
 Used in gluten-free baking, as a thickener, and in coatings.